 3. The soul.

 For those of you already doing the Recipe, and for those who are new to the blog or who are inspired but have not yet started doing the Recipe, a).
 Practice acceptance.
 When something occurs, instead of visiting it with a negative emotion, just look at it and say, “Okay, I accept what just happened.”
 And then deal with it without the negative emotions.
 Stress is caused by the mind’s refusal to accept reality.
 Accept what is occurring, create a solution, and reduce your stress.
 Click here for more on stress reduction through acceptance. b).
 Compassion.
 Practice compassion every chance you get…compassion for others and for yourself.
 Practically everybody, including you, is suffering at some level, physically, mentally, and/or spiritually.
 Practice compassion and unburden some of their load, and unburden some of yours. c).
 Gratitude.
 Click here for a refresher on practicing gratitude.
 Make a Gratitude notebook.
 Every day write down 10 things for which you are grateful.
-If 10 things do not come to mind, think of something bad that did not occur, and be grateful that it did not occur.
+At the end of the day, look at the list and read it again to reaffirm your gratitude.
+If 10 things do not come to mind, think of something unpleasant that did not occur, and be grateful that it did not occur.
 If you run out of new things, you may repeat things you have written on previous days.
 At the end of the month, you will have between 10 and 300 things for which you are grateful.
 The closer you are to 300, the more your heart will have opened, and the more your natural dopamine will be flowing.
 Additionally, for those of you already doing the Recipe, think back to a happy or joyful event in life, get a clear picture of it, and then give gratitude for having had that joyful event take place in your life; something in your brain captures the event, finds it inside you, and releases dopamine as if you were experiencing the joyful event in the present moment.
-Click here for more information on performing past life experience gratitude.
+Click here for more information on performing past-event life experience gratitude.

 1. Objection to doing the Recipe, “I do not want to go on a vegetarian diet.”
 My response, “Don’t.”
 However, during the 30 days, see if you can add a little more fruits, vegetables, greens, and whole grains into your diet, and see if you can reduce a little your fried foods, dairy, and refined-sugar sweets.
 This will reduce your symptoms — look at number 2 in the Recipe of the causes that bring the symptoms to the surface: “2.
 Phlegm-Fire Agitating Wind, which is caused by dietary considerations such as consumption of too much greasy, fried or sweet foods.”
 In simplest terms, these foods cause phlegm and mucus to accumulate inside the body raising the internal temperature, and this cause tremors to increase (agitating wind; wind makes things shake).